bhctest123/soberlivingappcom-new/src/content/blog/what-maryland-doesnt-want-you-to-know-about-opening-a-sober-living-home.md

 tags: ["Maryland", "Recovery Residences", "Sober Living Home Management", "State Certification", "Licensure", "Narr", "Compliance", "Opioid", "Regulations", "Maryland Inter Agency Opioid Coordination Pla"]
 featured: false
 image: "/images/blog/what-maryland-doesnt-want-you-to-know-about-opening-a-sober-living-home.jpg"
-imageAlt: 'What Maryland Doesn''t Want You To Know About Opening a Sober Living Home<br/>'
+imageAlt: 'What Maryland Doesn''t Want You To Know About Opening a Sober Living Home'
 ---

 Thinking about opening a sober living home or recovery residence in the state of Maryland?
 It makes sense.
 This state is considered one of the [epicenters of the opioid crisis](<https://www.marylandmatters.org/2022/05/04/opioids-killed-thousands-of-maryland-residents-in-2021/>) in the nation and there is a huge demand for sober living, recovery and so-called “halfway houses” in the state.